Plymouth: Plan for Plymouth (1943)

 During the Second World War, Devonport was the headquarters of Western Approaches Command until 1941, and Sunderland flying boats were operated by the Royal Australian Air Force.
 It was an important embarkation point for US troops for D-Day.
 The city was heavily bombed by the Luftwaffe, in a series of 59 raids known as the Plymouth Blitz.
-Although the dockyards were the principal targets, much of the city centre and over 3,700 houses were completely destroyed and more than 1,000 civilians lost their lives.
-This was largely due to Plymouth's status as a major port.
-Charles Church was hit by incendiary bombs and partially destroyed in 1941 during the Blitz, but has not been demolished.
+Although the dockyards were the principal targets, much of the city centre and over 3,700 houses were completely destroyed and more than 1,000 civilians lost their lives; this was largely due to Plymouth's status as a major port.
+Charles Church was hit by incendiary bombs and was partially destroyed in 1941 during the Blitz, but has not been demolished.
 It has been designated as an official permanent monument to the bombing of Plymouth during World War II.

-The redevelopment of the city was planned by Sir Patrick Abercrombie in his 1943 Plan for Plymouth whilst simultaneously working on the reconstruction plan for London.
-This initially included plans to expand the city into south east Cornwall, but these were abandoned after opposition from Cornwall County Council.
-Between 1951 and 1957 over 1000 homes were completed every year, mostly using innovative prefabricated systems of just three main types.
+The redevelopment of the city was planned by Sir Patrick Abercrombie in his 1943 Plan for Plymouth, whilst simultaneously working on the reconstruction plan for London.
+This initially included plans to expand the city into south-east Cornwall, but these were abandoned after opposition from Cornwall County Council.
+Between 1951 and 1957, over 1000 homes were completed every year, mostly using innovative prefabricated systems of just three main types.

 The Plan for Plymouth was, on the one hand, a template for the rapid reassembly of a destroyed city centre, but Abercrombie also took the opportunity to lay out a whole hierarchy of settlements across the city of communities, neighbourhoods and districts.
 Central to this was a revision of transport infrastructure that prioritised the position of the railway as a gateway to the city centre and provided in the long-term for a dual carriageway road by-pass that only finally came into being in the 1980s (forty years after being planned).
 The plan is the subject of Jill Craigie's documentary The Way We Live (1946).

-By 1964 over 20,000 new homes had been built, transforming the dense overcrowded and unsanitary slums of the pre-war city into a low density, dispersed suburbia.
+By 1964, over 20,000 new homes had been built, transforming the dense overcrowded and unsanitary slums of the pre-war city into a low density, dispersed suburbia.
 Most of the city centre shops had been destroyed and those that remained were cleared to enable a zoned reconstruction according to his plan.
-In 1962 the modernist high rise of the Civic Centre was constructed, an architecturally significant example of mid-twentieth century civic slab-and-tower set piece.
-The Plymouth City Council allowed it to fall into disrepair but it was grade II listed in 2007 by English Heritage to prevent its demolition.
+In 1962, the modernist high rise of the Civic Centre was constructed, an architecturally significant example of mid-20th century civic slab-and-tower set piece.
+Plymouth City Council allowed it to fall into disrepair, but it was grade II listed in 2007 by English Heritage to prevent its demolition.

 Post-war, Devonport Dockyard was kept busy refitting aircraft carriers such as the and, later, nuclear submarines.
 New light industrial factories were constructed in the newly zoned industrial sector, attracting rapid growth of the urban population.
 The army had substantially left the city by 1971, after barracks were pulled down in the 1960s, but the city remains home to 29 Commando Regiment Royal Artillery and also 42 Commando of the Royal Marines.